-This course is now available at £995pp + vat per person.
+This course is available at £1,250 + vat per person.
 Discounts are available for multiple bookings from the same organisation.

 In addition to the 4 days of interactive training, we also give you access to added-value products and services that allow you to start or continue your work as a DPO: